-This document outlines how to set up VM service for your CircleCI installation, as well as how customize your own VM service images.
+This section outlines how to set up and customize VM service for your CircleCI installation.
+VM Service controls how

-To configure VM service, it is best practice to select the AWS EC2 option in the Replicated Management Console, which will allow CircleCI to run remote Docker and
+To configure VM service, it is best practice to select the AWS EC2 option in the Management Console Settings.
+This will allow CircleCI to run remote Docker and

 machine executor jobs using dedicated EC2 instances.